Envirometrix/PredictiveSoilMapping/main.md

 affordable and feasible to collect new field data through new field sampling programs.

-@BRUS2019464 provides a systematic overview of sampling techniques and how to implement them in R (https://github.com/DickBrus/TutorialSampling4DSM).
+@BRUS2019464 provides a systematic overview of sampling techniques and [how to implement them in R](https://github.com/DickBrus/TutorialSampling4DSM).
 The author also recongizes that *“further research is recommended on sampling designs for mapping with machine learning techniques, designs that are robust against deviations of modeling assumptions”*.